imxtx/NatMask/README.md

     --img_dir /path/to/CelebAMask-HQ/CelebA-HQ-img-256
 ```

-After running this command, the `CelebA-HQ-img-256` folder should contains the detected landmarks of each face image like this:
+After running this command, the `CelebA-HQ-img-256` folder should contain the detected landmarks of each face image like this:

 ```text
 0.jpg